mozilla/addons-server/docs/topics/api/addons.rst

     :query string lang: Activate translations in the specific language for that query.
 (See :ref:`Translated Fields <api-overview-translations>`)
     :query boolean show_grouped_ratings: Whether or not to show ratings aggregates in the ``ratings`` object (Use "true"/"1" as truthy values, "0"/"false" as falsy ones).
     :>json int id: The add-on id on AMO.
-    :>json array authors: Array holding information about the authors for the add-on.
+    :>json array authors: Array holding information about the authors (developers) for the add-on.
     :>json int authors[].id: The user id for an author.
     :>json string authors[].name: The name for an author.
     :>json string authors[].url: The link to the profile page for an author.